RinKuzu Blog

 Experience It Yourself

-The best way to understand this framework is to experience it.
-Upload any PDF lecture — on calculus, biology, economics, or history — and watch RinKuzu build the knowledge graph and generate adaptive practice questions across all six Bloom levels.
+Upload any PDF lecture — calculus, biology, economics, or history — and watch RinKuzu build the knowledge graph and generate adaptive practice questions across all six Bloom levels.

 Start with the free plan — no credit card required.
 Your first personalized quiz is ready in under a minute.